Roma

 Roma has shown very soft population growth performance across periods assessed by AreaSearch

-Roma's population was approximately 7,196 as of February 2026.
-This figure reflects an increase of 358 people since the 2021 Census, which reported a population of 6,838 people.
-The change is inferred from the estimated resident population of 7,123 in June 2024 and an additional 104 validated new addresses since the Census date.
-This results in a density ratio of 92 persons per square kilometer.
-Roma's growth rate of 5.2% since the 2021 census exceeded the SA3 area average of 3.8%.
-Natural growth contributed approximately 67.6% of overall population gains during recent periods.
+Based on AreaSearch's analysis, Roma's population is around 7,196 as of Feb 2026.
+This reflects an increase of 358 people (5.2%) since the 2021 Census, which reported a population of 6,838 people.
+The change is inferred from the estimated resident population of 7,123 from the ABS as of June 2024 and an additional 104 validated new addresses since the Census date.
+This population level equates to a density ratio of 92 persons per square kilometer, providing significant space per person and potential room for further development.
+Roma's 5.2% growth since the 2021 census exceeded the SA3 area (3.8%), marking it as a growth leader in the region.
+Population growth for the area was primarily driven by natural growth, which contributed approximately 67.6% of overall population gains during recent periods.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered and years post-2032, Queensland State Government's SA2 area projections are adopted, based on 2021 data and released in 2023.
-These state projections do not provide age category splits, so AreaSearch applies proportional growth weightings from ABS Greater Capital Region projections released in 2023, based on 2022 data.
-Projections indicate a decline of 405 persons by 2041, but specific age cohorts are expected to grow, notably the 25 to 34 age group projected to expand by 228 people.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, and for years post-2032, Queensland State Government's SA2 area projections, released in 2023 and based on 2021 data, are adopted.
+It should be noted that these state projections do not provide age category splits; hence where utilised, AreaSearch is applying proportional growth weightings in line with the ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort.
+Looking at population projections moving forward, projections indicate a decline in overall population, with the area's population expected to contract by 405 persons by 2041 according to this methodology.
+However, growth across specific age cohorts is anticipated, led by the 25 to 34 age group, which is projected to expand by 228 people.
+See the age section for more details.

 Frequently Asked Questions - Population